LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/installation.rst

 SimulatorToFMU has been tested with:

-- Python 2.7.12 (Linux) and 2.7.13 (Windows)
+- Python 2.7, Python 3.4, and Python 3.7
-- Three Modelica parsers
+- Three Modelica parsers (All parsers are not needed for the export)

   - Dymola 2018 on Windows and Linux
   - JModelica 2.0 on Windows, and JModelica trunk version 9899 on Linux
   - OpenModelica 1.11.0 on Windows

-- C-Compiler: Microsoft Visual Studio 10 Professional
+- C-Compiler: Microsoft Visual Studio 10 Professional, and Microsoft Visual Studio 14.0

 .. _installation directory: